 Placement of tables and chairs on the sidewalk must include the installation of diverters at each end to guide pedestrians away from the occupied area of the sidewalk.
 Diverters must conform to the following design guidelines:

 - Diverters must be flush with building at approximately 90 degrees.

-- Diverters must be sturdy, stable and have sufficient weight so that they cannot tip over or be blown away by the wind.
+- Diverters must be sturdy, stable and have sufficient weight so that they cannot tip over or be blow away by the wind.

 - Diverters must be at least 30-inches high and must be solid within 24-inches of the ground.

-- Diverters must have contrasting colors so that they are distinctly visible to the visually impaired.
+- Diverters must have contrasting colors so that they are distinctly visable to the visually impaired.

 - Diverters must be removable at the end of business hours.